Nash multiplicities and resolution invariants: Arc spaces and Nash multiplicity sequences

 Let $X$ be an algebraic variety over a field $k$ of characteristic zero.
 Let us suppose, for simplicity, that $X$ is affine.
 Otherwise, since we will work locally, it would be enough to consider open affine subsets of $X$.
-Thus, say $X=\mathrm{Spec}(R)$ for some $k$-algebra $R$.
+Thus, say $X=\mathrm{Spec}(R)$ for some $k$-algebra of finite type $R$.